 If the response tests the same evacuation practices as used for a criticality accident, an evacuation drill may involve a scenario other than a criticality accident.
-False alarms shall not be substituted for drills.
+A response to a false alarm should not be substituted for a drill, unless the required actions are observed or demonstrated.

-APPENDIX A Normal and Credible Abnormal Conditions
+Appendix A: Normal and Credible Abnormal Conditions

 The determination that a process will be subcritical under normal and credible abnormal conditions requires careful study.
-The criticality accidents that have occurred in industrial operations have resulted from failure to anticipate conditions that might arise; none has resulted from a faulty calculation of $k{eff}$ .
+The criticality accidents that have occurred in industrial operations have resulted from failure to anticipate conditions that might arise; none has resulted from a faulty calculation of k{eff} .

-The engineered nuclear criticality safety controls should be designed to withstand the effects of extreme loadings and environmental conditions (for example, extremes of temperature, humidity, pressure, or radiation) arising from the following initiating conditions and any other conditions having a direct effect on nuclear criticality safety [2]:
+The engineered nuclear criticality safety controls should be designed to withstand the effects of extreme loadings and environmental conditions (for example, extremes of temperature, humidity, pressure, or radiation) arising from the following initiating conditions and any other conditions having a direct effect on nuclear criticality safety [1]:

 - 1. external postulated initiating events:

 - natural phenomena

 - extreme weather conditions (precipitation: rain, hail, snow, ice; frazil ice; wind: tornadoes, hurricanes, cyclones, dust or sand storm; lightning; high or low temperatures; humidity)

 - flooding

-- earthquake and eruption of volcano
+- o earthquake and eruption of volcano

-- natural fires
+- o natural fires

 - effect of terrestrial and aquatic flora and fauna (blockage of inlets and outlets, damages on structure)

 - human induced phenomena

-- fire, explosion or release of corrosive or hazardous substance (from surrounding industrial and military installations or transport infrastructure)
+- o fire, explosion or release of corrosive or hazardous substance (from surrounding industrial and military installations or transport infrastructure)

 - aircraft crash

-- missiles due to structural or mechanical failure in surrounding installations
+- o missiles due to structural or mechanical failure in surrounding installations

-- flooding (failure of a dam, blockage of a river)
+- o flooding (failure of a dam, blockage of a river)

-- power supply and potential loss of power
+- o power supply and potential loss of power

 - 2. internal postulated events:

 - loss of energy and fluids (electrical power supplies, air and pressurized air, vacuum, superheated water and steam, coolant, chemical reagents, and ventilation)

 - use of electricity or chemicals

 - mechanical failure including drop loads, rupture (pressure retaining vessels), leaks (corrosion), plugging

 - instrumentation and control, human failures

 - internal fires and explosions (gas generation, process hazards)

 - flooding, vessel overflows

 - addition of organic solvent to aqueous solution (or vice versa) to cause unexpected concentration of fissile components in new solvent